 32 x 50 minute episodes

 On a secluded island in the Pacific Ocean, widower, millionaire and retired astronaut Jeff Tracy lives with his five sons: Scott, Virgil, John, Gordon and Alan (the sons are named after the early American astronauts: Scott Carpenter, Virgil Grissom, John Glenn, Gordon Cooper and Alan Shepard).

 Tracy Island is the secret headquarters of International Rescue – a global organisation established by Jeff Tracy in 2063 which is dedicated to the rescue of all those in trouble (a sort of Air/Sea Rescue on steroids).

 The Tracy family share their home with Brains, a shy scientific wiz who invented the wonderfully high-tech Thunderbirds craft and is constantly coming up with new ideas for gadgets and machines.

 Also on the island are Kyrano (Jeff Tracy’s loyal servant) over whom The Hood (his evil half-brother) has a strange hypnotic power and influence; and Tin Tin, Kyrano’s daughter, who is an electronics expert who works closely with Brains.

 She also has a definite fondness for Alan Tracy.

-Thunderbird 1 is the reconnaissance vehicle and is piloted by Scott Tracy.
+Thunderbird 1 is a reconnaissance vehicle and is piloted by Scott Tracy.
 TB1 launches from under the swimming pool (no, we don’t know what happened to the water either) and can travel at 7,000 miles per hour.

-Thunderbird 2 is piloted by Virgil Tracy and is the heavy lifting aircraft.
+Thunderbird 2 is piloted by Virgil Tracy and is a heavy lifting aircraft.
 The palm trees on the island bend back to allow TB2 a runway.

 Thunderbird 3 is piloted by Alan Tracy – with his brother, Scott as a co-astronaut and John as the alternate – and is reached from the lounge in the Tracy home by one of the couches.

 Thunderbird 4 is a submarine and it is transported to the rescue scene by Thunderbird 2.
 It is piloted by Gordon Tracy.

 Thunderbird 5 is the space station in permanent orbit above earth manned by John and relieved by Alan on alternate months.